There’s a reason our culture generally accepts this season as being “the most wonderful time of the year,” and that’s because IT IS.

 I’ll start.
 On the scale Scrooge to Buddy the Elf, I’m definitely Team Buddy.
 The best way to spread Christmas cheer is to sing loudly for all to hear, duh.
 This being the case, I have a LOT of family traditions.
 Sometimes my children comply, sometimes they don’t.
 [Their loss, haha.]
 One tradition everyone looks forward to is our Christmas in the Smokies trip to Dollywood.
 (I suppose that doesn’t surprise you).
 It’s something even my extended family enjoys.
 This year, my niece visited for the first time.
 Such sweet memories.

 Karen works in a couple shops in Craftsman’s Valley.
 You may see her at either Old Flames Candles or Smoky Creek Leather.
-When I asked her about her favorite Christmas tradition, she didn’t hesitate: “Our family tradition is just to get everyone together, and we don’t have the normal ham and turkey.
+When I asked her about her favorite Christmas tradition or one of her things to do this Christmas, she didn’t hesitate: “Our family tradition is just to get everyone together, and we don’t have the normal ham and turkey.
 We have steak!
 It’s a treat,” she laughed.
 “Expensive, though for the one who’s cooking!
 It’s a lot of fun.”

 I found Lori as she was cleaning seats at Back Porch Theater.
 She’s one of Dollywood’s Ambassadors who ensures we take every precaution to keep guests and hosts safe during the pandemic.
 I posed the same favorite tradition question, and she told me what she really loves to do each year is bring cheer to her community.
 “On our family’s farm that we’ve had since the 1800s, every year we continue to hang wreaths up high on the horse barn on the hay doors so folks can see them as they drive by.”